WaghAniket/TextUtils/README.md

 # TextUtils
-A tool to analyze text data using Django and HTML
+A tool to analyze text data using Django and HTML.
+First project using Django in backend.
+Suggestions are welcome.